Valefant/Addict/README.md

 Every property is available within the function context.

 ### ToDo
-- [] Injecting values with different types other than strings
+- [ ] Support injecting values with different types other than strings
-- [] Injecting values for constructor parameters which seems only possible by using site targets when working with Kotlin reflection
+- [ ] Support injecting values for constructor parameters which seems only possible by using site targets when working with Kotlin reflection
-- [] Detecting circular dependencies
+- [ ] Detecting circular dependencies